ohata-toast/CDN/en/console-guide.md

 - **Origin Server**
   The origin server provides original files to be deployd for CDN service.
 You may use IPv4 or the entire domain address (FQDN: Fully Qualified Domain Name) type for the origin server.
 Since IP address is highly likely to be changed, it is recommended to set with domain.
-  If 운영 중인 원본 서버가 없다면, TOAST Compute 서비스의 인스턴스를 사용하거나 TOAST Storage 서비스의 Object Storage를 이용할 수 있습니다.
-  CDN 서비스 도메인으로 보안 전송(HTTPS)를 지원하려면 원본 서버는 HTTPS 응답을 지원해야 합니다.
-  이는 원본 서버에 TOAST CDN이 신뢰하는 인증서가 설치돼 있어야한다는 뜻입니다.
-  신뢰하는 인증서는 다음 표를 참고하시기 바랍니다.
-  만일, 원본 서버가 HTTPS 응답을 지원할 수 없다면 **원본 요청 HTTP 프로토콜 다운그레이드** 설정을 이용하시기 바랍니다.
-  단, **원본 요청 HTTP 프로토콜 다운그레이드**는 제약 사항이 있으므로 원본 서버가 HTTPS 프로토콜을 지원하는 것을 권장합니다.
+  If there is no operating origin server, use an instance of TOAST Compute or object storage of TOAST Storage.
+To support secured transfer (HTTPS) via CDN domain, the origin server must support HTTPS response.
+This means a certificate credited by TOAST CDN must be installed at the origin server.
+Refer to the following table for credible certificates.
+  If the origin server cannot support HTTPS response, use the **Downgrading HTTP Protocols Requesting Originals** setting.
+  Nevertheless, since **Downgrading HTTP Protocols Requesting Originals** has constraints, it is recommended that the origin server support HTTPS protocol.

-**[Table 1] List of Credible Certificates 신뢰하는 인증서 목록**
+**[Table 1] List of Credible Certificates**

 | Common name| Expire Date |SHA-1 Fingerprint |
 |---|---|---|